IPv6 on FI

 tcpdump

-, a procedure that works independently of the DHCP client on the machine.
-For example, it can be captured like this (from the command delete those
+, a procedure that works regardless of what DHCP client is on the machine.
+For example, you can catch it like this (from the command, delete the

 -e option_name